Toronto Hosts Fifth Annual Refugee Hiring Event at the Ismaili Centre

 The Refugee Hiring Event model continues to expand across Canada through the Refugee Jobs Agenda Roundtable, a national coalition of over 150 employers.

-Arnold Mascarenhas with his college from CBRE GWS Local company interviewing a candidate
+Arnold Mascarenhas with his college from CBRE GWS Local company interview candidate

-Arnold Mascarenhas with his college from CBRE GWS Local company interviewing a candidate
+Arnold Mascarenhas with his college from CBRE GWS Local company interview candidate

 During the Toronto Refugee Hiring Event at the Ismaili Centre, Musa shared: